remybach/jQuery.superLabels/README.md

 Below I'll list any bugs that I'm aware of and will try to get around to fixing as soon as I can.

-* Performance issue with animations queueing up in the `keyup` function when typing in the field.
 * Auto filling of form fields that is performed by some browsers causes a visual bug.
 Currently the label stays visible and positioned on top of the field while the field has a value.

 #### License